-The Iowa Informatics Initiative (UI3) is a campus-wide multidisciplinary initiative designed to provide overarching coordination of informatics activities across the institution, which span from health care to digital arts and humanities.
-The Initiative aims to expand the research capabilities, strengthen educational and training opportunities in informatics-related areas, and provide a single point of contact for external constituents with interests in informatics.
+The Iowa Informatics Initiative (UI3) is a campus-wide, multidisciplinary initiative designed to coordinate informatics activities across the institution, which span from health care to digital arts and humanities.
+The Initiative aims to expand research capabilities, strengthen educational and training opportunities in informatics-related areas, and provide a single point of contact for external constituents with interests in informatics.

-A key element of the initiative is the creation of a new “cluster” of informatics faculty under the UI Cluster Hire Initiative.
-To date, 14 new informatics cluster faculty have been hired from 4 colleges and 10 departments.
-Searches are underway for 10 additional informatics faculty.
+A key element of the Initiative is the creation of a new “cluster” of informatics faculty under the UI Cluster Hire Initiative.
+To date, 20 new informatics cluster faculty have been hired from nine colleges.
+Searches are underway for additional informatics faculty.

-The initiative also bolsters informatics-related educational opportunities across campus and is home to the Interdisciplinary Graduate Program (IGPI) offers Certificate, Master of Science, and Ph.D. degrees in four subprograms (bioinformatics, geoinformatics, health informatics and information science).
+The Initiative also bolsters informatics-related educational opportunities across campus and is home to the Interdisciplinary Graduate Program (IGPI).
+The IGPI offers Certificate, Master of Science, and Ph.D. degrees in four subprograms: bioinformatics, geoinformatics, health informatics and information science.

-Affiliate members of UI3 currently exceed 180 and come from all colleges and represent 68 different departments/units.
-The informatics interests of the affiliates span a wide spectrum of areas from health informatics to digital humanities.
-Support services are extensive and are organized around facilitation, data services, analysis and visualization, and research application functions.
+More than 250 UI3 affiliates represent every college and more than 80 departments and units.
+The informatics interests of the affiliates span a wide spectrum of areas, from health informatics to digital humanities.
+Extensive support services are organized around facilitation, data services, analysis and visualization, and research application functions.

-Gregory Carmichael (Professor, Chemical and Biochemical Engineering) was named the Director of UI3, Ben Rogers (Sr. Director, ITS) was named the Associate Director for UI3 Services and Juan Pablo Hourcade (Professor, Computer Science) was named the Associate Director for Academic Curriculum Development.
-The UI3 consists of a Steering Committee, Curriculum Sub-committee and a Support Services Sub-committee.
+The UI3 leadership team includes Director Gregory Carmichael (Professor, Chemical and Biochemical Engineering); Associate Director for Services Ben Rogers (Sr. Director, ITS); and Associate Director for Academic Curriculum Development Juan Pablo Hourcade (Professor, Computer Science).
+UI3 also has a Steering Committee, Curriculum Sub-committee and a Support Services Sub-committee.